Alamo Drafthouse Cinemas files for bankruptcy, seeks buyer

 In its bankruptcy petition, Alamo Drafthouse listed assets and liabilities of as much as $500 million each.
 Court papers show that private equity firm Altamont Capital Management owns 40% of the company.

-Alamo Drafthouse, like many others in the entertainment industry, has been facing a rough year since the pandemic began forcing many businesses to temporarily close.
+Alamo Drafthouse, like many others in the entertainment industry, has been facing a rough year since the pandemic began forcing many businesses to temporarily and permanently close.

+The cinema franchise is known for its superb picture and sound quality, food and beer menu.
+Tim League and his wife, Karrie, founded the chain in 1997 in Austin.

 The Austin-based company has more than 40 theaters nationwide, including some in the Dallas-Fort Worth area and Kansas City, Missouri.
-Most of those theaters closed last March but reopened in late summer 2020 with a detailed pandemic protocol plan.
+Most of the company’s theaters closed last March but reopened in late summer 2020 with a detailed pandemic protocol plan.

+Under the restructuring agreement, the Alamo Drafthouse Ritz in downtown Austin, along with theaters in New Braunfels and Kansas City, Missouri, will close permanently.
+All other theaters that are currently open will continue operating following local pandemic guidelines.